 An average person receives close to 126 emails in a day.
 In a cluttered inbox, filled with various kinds of emails, why would someone choose to read your email?
 This is the first question that every email marketer ought to ask themselves before sending in the emails.

 Before imagining the campaign for the email that you are planning to send, understand what your end users expect from you.
 It is important to know what they look for in an email, what intrigues them to open an email, and how they consume the email content.
+And apart from this, if you want to get elevated to a higher rank in your company, then you need to work on creating an email newsletter that will impress your boss.

-For the recipient, usability is one aspect that makes them want to open the email.
 There are a few design mantras that you should be aware of when designing the emails in order to craft the ones that convert.

 1. Use colors to trigger the right emotions